-Since beginning work in 2013, we have had a lot of help from people all around the world to undertake different initiatives in order to protect this territory from illegal mining invasions and to strengthen alliances with neighboring communities in order to protect our land rich in gold from destruction and contamination.
+Since beginning work in 2013, we have had a lot of help from people all around the world to undertake different initiatives to protect this territory from illegal mining invasions and to strengthen alliances with neighboring communities to protect our land rich in gold from destruction and contamination.

 We will continue.